Hardcode84/wave/docs/wave/megakernel.md

 ```
 Here, we specify our batch dimension `[S]`

-1. Instead of having the single atomic work counter for the kernel, allocate a separeate counter for each batch.
+1. Instead of having the single atomic work counter for the kernel, allocate a separate counter for each batch.
 2. Schedule blocks in the specific `Z` order to minimize waiting time, see the following execution diagram:
 ```mermaid
 block-beta